HIPAA Overview and Four Questions for Web Hosts About Compliance

 - Business associate agreement – a document completed between the two parties detailing the role of the business associate related to the data.

-- Specific compliance language – terms stating that the business associate must be in compliance with the privacy and security rules of HIPAA regarding the data.
+- Specific compliance language – terms stating that the business associate must comply with the privacy and security rules of HIPAA regarding the data.

 Be aware that the contract is not the only protection for healthcare information related to business associates.
 These third-party companies are also automatically held accountable for various stipulations listed in HIPAA.

 Due to this assumed liability, note that some hosting companies protect themselves by stating outright that healthcare organizations may not use their services to store or handle electronic medical records.
 In contrast, others welcome all medical business, having adopted full compliance measures.

 HIPAA Web Hosting Compliance

 Ask your host: four questions regarding HIPAA compliance

 Consider asking a HIPAA compliant WordPress hosting provider the following questions.
 These questions will help to establish whether or not the host is truly compliant with current HIPAA expectations:

 - Have you passed an OCR HIPAA Audit?
 Since the passage of a related bill called the Health Insurance Technology for Economic and Clinical Health Act (HITECH), covered entities must undergo auditing.
 If your hosting provider is processing data on your behalf, it should have undergone an audit as well.

 - What happens if something goes wrong?
 Your hosting provider must notify you promptly if there is any data breach.
 A business associate is held liable for getting you that information promptly so that your organization (the covered entity) can quickly alert any patients whose information was compromised.
 Ask for the specific policies the company has in place for breaches affecting healthcare accounts.

 - What is your policy toward Business Associate Agreements (BAAs)?
-Make sure that the hosting company has a high degree of familiarity with these contracts and are prepared to sign them promptly.
+Ensure that the hosting company has a high degree of familiarity with these contracts and is prepared to sign them promptly.
 The business associate agreement ensures that the hosting company understands its responsibility to treat patient health information (PHI) with the highest degree of security.